...I want to believe the sun

 “The gods of poetry occasionally are lavish with their gifts, choosing to endow a writer with special access to their mysteries: Cynthia Dewi Oka is such a one, a migrant whose powerful poems embody and defy history’s savage dislocations.”

 “I love the mythical depth, the civic outcry, the lyric inventiveness of these poems.
 But most of all, I love how how beautifully music is made patiently from the sorrow, how a human “holds his breath, secretly / chains to a single note all the mutinies inside him–” A powerful book.”

 “[Oka’s] poems are species of invention and surrender, ceremonies of memory and reckoning.
 Over and over I am surprised by a diction this lucid, this precise, this feral.
 No one else writes like this.”

-Available for pre-order from Northwestern University Press and Amazon.
+Available now in bookstores and via Northwestern University Press or Amazon.

 For a taste, see videos.